 Table 3.6 below shows that the value of risk included in costs has decreased as certainty of the project has developed and detailed designs have been developed.
+The table shows the total risk for the project, split to show that owned and managed by the Trust and that owned and managed by the contractor (the Principle Supply Chain Partner).
+The PCSP risks are those attributable to the contractor.

-Table 3.6 Risk Summary
+Table 3.7 Risk Summary